kadify/Parkinsons-s-Project/README.md

 #### Class Imbalance
 ![](images/class_imbalance2.png)

 There was an observed class imbalance due to there being data logs from 22 people with Parkinson's but only 8 from people who did not have Parkinson's.
-Data sampling methods had to be used (explained in section XXXXXXX) to handle this.
+Data sampling methods had to be used to handle this.

 #### Feature Collinearity
 ![](images/initital_heatmap.png)